getsentry/sentry-javascript/packages/replay/MIGRATION.md

 * `captureOnlyOnError` - instead use `errorSampleRate`
 ## New NPM package structure (https://github.com/getsentry/sentry-javascript/issues/6280)

-The internal structure of the npm bundle has changed.
+The internal structure of the npm package has changed.
 This is unlikely to affect you, unless you have imported something from e.g.:

 ```js
 import something from '@sentry/replay/submodule';